openconfig/featureprofiles/feature/system/gnmi/cliorigin/ate_tests/mixed_oc_cli_origin_support_test/README.md

     *   `origin: ""` (openconfig, default origin) setting the DUT port-1 string value at `/interfaces/interface/config/description` to `"from oc"`.

-*   Validate that DUT port-1 description is `"from cli"` as CLI value should take precendence over OpenConfig as per [Mixing Schemas in gNMI](https://github.com/openconfig/reference/blob/master/rpc/gnmi/mixed-schema.md).
+*   Validate that DUT port-1 description is `"from cli"` as a CLI value should take precedence over an OpenConfig value if both are defined as per [Mixing Schemas in gNMI](https://github.com/openconfig/reference/blob/master/rpc/gnmi/mixed-schema.md).

 *   Push overlapping mixed SetRequest specifying OpenConfig before CLI for DUT port-1.